 If you don’t have it, you can download Google Photos for both Android and iOS on their respective app stores.

 Step 2.
-Open the Google Photos app and go to the Library
+Open Google Photos

 When opening the app for the first time, you might be prompted to back up your photos, so tap Skip to continue the scanning process.